-Despite the growing popularity of email, apps, and chat there’s no denying that phone interactions are going away anytime soon.
+Despite the growing popularity of email, apps, and chat there’s no denying that phone interactions aren’t going away anytime soon.
 In fact, 92% of customer interactions still happen over the phone.
 To make these interactions with customers, partners, and prospects go as smooth as possible, it’s important for teams to be equipped with a specific skill set.
 Skills such as clarity in speech and tone of voice can make or break a conversation since visual cues and expressions aren’t available.
 That’s why we want to help teams dial in on the phone skills they need for success.

 We’ve talked a lot about practice including how important it is to build any skill and how it fits into the Better Work Method.
 Since launching Practice last year, we’ve seen more and more customers use, and benefit from, its features which is why we’re continuing to invest in it.
 This month, we’re excited to add Audio Practice to our large list of practice types in Lessonly.